What Does a Guardian Ad Litem Do?

 Minor children (in most states, individuals under 18 years of age) lack the full legal capacity of adults, meaning they cannot represent themselves in legal action.
 Instead, an adult must represent their best interests and legal rights in court.

-Often, the adults who see to the child’s best interests are the child’s parents.
+Often, the adults who oversee the child’s best interests are the child’s parents.
 However, sometimes, parents are unable to fulfill this role.
 In the context of child custody cases or in allegations of abuse by a parent, a third party is needed to act on behalf of the child in court.

 Fundamentally, the role of a court-appointed guardian ad litem is to represent the best interests of the child in a legal action involving the parents.
 The guardian ad litem is the child’s legal voice in court.
 It’s important to note that the guardian ad litem is not the child’s lawyer in the sense of simply advocating for what the child wants.
 As Cadicina notes, a guardian ad litem’s role “is not necessarily legal representation.”